 I did a ton of research before going about what to expect and always ended up frustrated at the lack of information out there about the beginning stages of fertility testing and treatment.
 I wasn’t really prepared for my appointment, which was a huge reason I put it off for so long.

-Before You Make Your Appointment
+Before You Make Your First Fertility Appointment

 I have a wonderful OB who gave me a few referrals for different doctors.
 If you trust your OBGYN, ask them for any specialists they work with directly.
 You will be making an appointment with a Reproductive Endocrinologist, most likely within a clinic specializing in fertility treatments.